Concrete Driveway Cost Guide for Repair or Replacement

 Stamping is another popular option for concrete driveways.
 It can be stamped to look like brick paver stone, flagstone or many other designs.
 The stamping is done as the concrete hardens.
 Expect to pay $8-$12 for stamped concrete instead of standard concrete.
 In other words, it adds $3-$4 per square foot to the concrete driveway price.

-Finally, acid staining for is growing in popularity.
-An acid product is applied to the surface and different techniques are used to create a variety of looks.
-Acid staining can make the concrete look like granite or other type of stone and can be very attractive.
-Acid staining ranges in cost from $2-$4 per square foot.
+Finally, staining for is growing in popularity.
+A staining product is applied to the surface and different techniques are used to create a variety of looks.
+Staining can make the concrete look like granite or other type of stone and can be very attractive.
+Staining ranges in cost from $2-$4 per square foot.

 Summary of Concrete Driveway Prices